ZoranPandovski/docs/mindsdb-docs/docs/index.md

 ---
 id: installing-mindsdb
-title: Installing MindsDB
+title: Getting started
 ---

+# Getting started

+## Installation

 There are a few options to install MindsDB on different operating systems.
 To find the one that works the best for you, check out the below links.

-## Installation

 === "Docker"